-Final expenses insurance cover is life insurance designed to help you navigate the financial responsibilities that follow the death of a loved one and is provided to you as a lump sum to be used for any purposes as you see fit.
+Final expenses insurance cover was a type of funeral plan from Freedom.
+It was designed to help its customers navigate the financial responsibilities that follow the death of a loved one and was offered as a lump sum to be used for any purposes.

-Final Expenses Cover offered by Freedom Insurance provides a lump sum benefit of up to $15,000 in the event of death.
+Final Expenses Cover, which used to be offered by Freedom Insurance, provided a lump sum benefit of up to $15,000 in the event of death.
 This cover also offers you the flexibility of choosing between stepped or level premiums and adding an optional cash back feature where you have chosen stepped premiums and a paid-up insurance feature where you have chosen level premiums.

 Final Expenses Cover has been designed to provide simple, affordable, easy-to-obtain protection suitable to a wide range of applicants.
 This review will discuss the benefits of this policy.

 Learn more about Freedom Insurance Final Expenses Insurance